 CT and MRI School

 UCHealth Hospital School of Radiologic Technology – Memorial Hospital offers a comprehensive CT and MRI course.
 These courses are only open to ARRT-registered technologists who have graduated from an accredited radiology program.
-The courses can include both class and clinic for UCHealth or Centura employees.
+The courses can include both class and clinic for UCHealth employees.
 Students from outside sites may need to provide their own clinical site.
 These courses will prepare the student to sit for the ARRT registry in CT or MRI.

 Please call the school at 719.365.8291 for more information.